Habib-creater/1x4-cylindrical-patch-antenna-array/README.md

 and 50° required manual refinement beyond the pure analytical formula to achieve even this level of steering accuracy.

-**Why R=30cm was chosen over 40cm/50cm:** the same design was also evaluated at bend radii of 40 cm and 50 cm.
-Only R=30cm produced a properly matched antenna near the 2 GHz design frequency (S11 ≤ -10 dB).
-At R=40cm the match was marginal (-9.7 to -10.1 dB, borderline), and at R=50cm the match failed outright (-6.4 dB, with the resonant frequency drifting to 2.17 GHz) — most likely because the patch dimensions were tuned specifically for the R=30cm geometry and were not independently re-optimized for the larger radii.

 ## Repository Structure